Updated Jun 18, 2026§ For Everyday Items

-Google Find Hub Compatible Trackers: Complete List (2026)
+Best Google Find Hub Trackers: 5 Certified Picks (2026)

-• 3 certified trackers exist as of March 2026: Chipolo Pop, Pebblebee Clip 5, and Motorola Moto Tag.
+• 5 certified trackers exist as of June 2026: Chipolo Pop, Pebblebee Clip 5, Pebblebee Halo, Motorola Moto Tag, and Moto Tag 2.
 No other mainstream trackers hold Find Hub certification.

-• Moto Tag is the only Find Hub tracker with UWB precision finding.
-It’s the closest Android equivalent to AirTag 2’s directional arrow feature.
+• Moto Tag 2 is the only Find Hub tracker with Bluetooth 6.0 plus UWB precision finding.
+It’s the closest Android equivalent to AirTag 2’s directional arrow feature, with a 500-day battery.

 • Samsung SmartTag 2 does NOT work with Find Hub.
 It uses Samsung’s SmartThings network, a completely separate system.